alibaba/pipcook/docs/tutorials/component-image-classification.md

 [mobilenet](https://arxiv.org/abs/1704.04861) is a lightweight model which can be trained on CPU.
 If you are using [resnet](https://arxiv.org/abs/1512.03385)，since the model is quite large, we recommend use to train on GPU.

-> CUDA, short for Compute Unified Device Architecture, is a parallel computing platform and programming model founded by NVIDIA based on the GPUs (Graphics Processing Units, which can be popularly understood as graphics cards)
+> CUDA, short for Compute Unified Device Architecture, is a parallel computing platform and programming model founded by NVIDIA based on the GPUs (Graphics Processing Units, which can be popularly understood as graphics cards).

 > With CUDA, GPUs can be conveniently used for general purpose calculations (a bit like numerical calculations performed in the CPU, etc.).
 Before CUDA, GPUs were generally only used for graphics rendering (such as through OpenGL, DirectX).

 ```shell
 $ pipcook run image-classification.json -- --tuna
 ```

 Often the model will converge at 10-20 epochs.
 Of course, it depends on the complexity of your dataset.
 Model convergence means that the loss (loss value) is low enough and the accuracy is high enough.

 Logs are as following: